Skip to main content

 The removed toilet with leaky valve dripping would need to be bucketed.
 And dumped every 8 hours until the plumber found time in his schedule.

-But first, the subfloor needed to be primed before "self leveling" compound mixed and trowel floated flat.
+First, the subfloor needed to be primed before "self leveling" compound mixed and trowel floated flat.

 Then, a couple layers of Laticrete HydroBan installed.
 For good measure.
 Serving purpose as both an anti fracture membrane, and waterproofing agent.